64 lines on smooth quartic surfaces: Quartics with 64 lines

 \begin{proof}[Idea of proof] For lines of the second kind, this is exactly Lemma \ref{lem:fibres} or \ref{lem:Z}.
 For a line $\ell$ of the first kind, one can carry out a similar analysis of the ramification of the $3:1$ morphism $\ell\to\PP^1$ as in Sections~\ref{s:3}, \ref{s:4}.
 In the same notation, the main difference is that the three sections $O, P_1, P_2$ into which $\ell$ splits on the base change $S_2$ will usually not be 3-torsion.

 However, if we assume that $\ell$ meets 18 other lines on $S$ or more, then we can calculate the possible heights of the sections $P_1, P_2$ using the theory of Mordell-Weil lattices \cite{ShMW}.
-It is crucial that the correction terms from the singular fibres distribute over the sections in a way compatible with the intersection of the line $\ell$ on $S$ with the reducible residual cubics.
+Here the assumption (*) enters crucially as it ensures that the correction terms from the singular fibres distribute evenly over the sections in a way compatible with the intersection of the line $\ell$ on $S$ with the reducible residual cubics.
 A detailed analysis reveals that for all heights to be non-negative both sections on $S_2$ indeed have to be torsion to start with; but then for the fibres to accommodate two non-trivial torsion sections, the fibre types have to include 6 times $I_3$ and $IV$ and the torsion order has to be $3$.
 In particular, this confirms that $\ell$ meets 18 lines in 6 triangles or stars. \end{proof}

 \begin{Remark} The above argument gives an alternative proof of Corollary \ref{cor:20}.
 One could try to extend it for a geometric proof of Lemma \ref{lem:I}.
 This would require ruling out that $\ell$ meets additional lines outside the 6 triangles and stars (contrary to what happens for lines of the second kind in Section~\ref{s:4}).
 For instance, this can be achieved by a calculation with the Hessian as in the proof of Lemma \ref{lem:I}.
 Since we are not aware of a simple enough argument avoiding the use of the Hessian, we omit the details here. \end{Remark}